-Effective communication of employee benefits is important in assisting employees in making informed health care decisions.
-A few things to think of regarding your benefits meetings this open enrollment period are:
+Strategic employee benefits communication is important in assisting employees in making informed health care decisions.
+A few things to consider regarding your benefits meetings this open enrollment period are:

 Open enrollment season is just around the corner.
-Employers should start communicating early about health care plan choices, especially when adding an HSA compatible health plan.
-Place posters in prominent places to let your employees know about the upcoming open enrollment meetings.
-Consider payroll stuffers and announcements on your company website,for both onsite and webinar sessions.
+Employers should start communicating early about health care plan choices, especially when adding an HSA-compatible health plan.
+Place posters in prominent places to let your employees know about upcoming open enrollment meetings.
+Consider payroll stuffers and announcements on your company website, for both onsite and webinar sessions.

 Allow plenty of time for your meetings